-Artificial Outdoor Lighting in locations not provided for in Rule LIGHT - R2 or LIGHT - RX1 or LIGHT-RX2, and in locations within the Outstanding Coastal Natural Character Overlay, Outstanding Natural Landscapes Overlay and Outstanding Natural Features
+Artificial Outdoor Lighting in locations not provided for in Rule LIGHT - R2 or LIGHT - RX1 or LIGHT-RX2, and in locations within:

+- the Outstanding Coastal Natural Character Overlay, - Outstanding Natural Landscapes Overlay, and - Outstanding Natural Features Overlay, or - A distance of 15 kilometers landward of the Coastal Environment

 - 1. Artificial outdoor lighting must not exceed the following vertical light levels: - a.
 7.00am 10.00pm: 2 Lux; and - b.
 10.00pm 7.00am: 1 Lux; where - c.
 This is measured at the boundary of the site. - 2.
+Artificial outdoor lighting must: - a.
+Be fully shielded and mounted in a horizontal position; - b.
+Have a colour corrected temperature of no greater than 3000K (warm white) - 3.
 Where the artificial outdoor lighting is located within the SETZ PREC 3 Settlement Zone Coastal Settlement Precinct of Okarito it must: - a.
 Be fully shielded and mounted in a horizontal position; - b.
 Have a colour corrected temperature of no greater than 3000K (warm white); and - c.
-Be installed in a manner that precludes operation of lights greater than 500 lumens for durations greater than five minutes between 10pm and 7am the following day. - 3.
+Be installed in a manner that precludes operation of lights greater than 500 lumens for durations greater than five minutes between 10pm and 7am the following day. - 4.
 Where the artificial outdoor lighting is located within the Outstanding Coastal Natural Character Overlay it must: - a.
 Be fully shielded and mounted in a horizontal position; - b.
 Have a colour corrected temperature of no greater than 3000K (warm white); and - c.
 Be installed in a manner that precludes operation between 10pm and 7am the following day.